zero-degrees/ngst/README.md

 ## Installation

+1. Fork and clone this repository.
-1. First make sure that you have Node.js >= 7.6.0 installed
+1. Make sure that you have Node.js >= 7.6.0 installed
-2. Run `./install.sh`
+1. Run `./install.sh`
-3. Modify the values in **config.json** to match your environment
+1. Modify the values in **config.json** to match your environment

 ## Usage